raspberrypi/style-guide/style-guide.md

 *   Ni-MH – a kind of battery.
 Note capitalisation differs on expansion; cf. *nickel-metal hydride.*
 *   NIC – network interface card
 *   nickel-metal hydride – see *Ni-MH*
+*   Ninja - upper case when used in the context of CoderDojo
 *   no-no
 *   No. 1 – see *number one*
 *   Node-RED - a visual tool for wiring the Internet of Things, installed on Raspbian Jessie.